-Researcher, photographer and urban explorer, Bradley L Garrett, joins us for a one-of-a-kind listening experiment to understand how a building’s soundscape changes and affects our sense of wellbeing.
+A one-of-a-kind listening experiment that sought to understand how a building’s soundscape changes and affects our sense of wellbeing.

-Collaborators include sound artist Aino Tytti, who recently released an album based on the sonic environment of the abandoned Millennium Mills building in East London, yours truly, and Jen and Pigalle from Guerilla Science.
-The project is being supported by the Hubbub Group at the Wellcome Trust.
-Collectively, we are interested in the following questions: At what point do the more familiar sounds of the city fade away?
-How does the city sound at the top of the building?
+This project explored the impact that vertical architecture has on our sonic experience of the city, and the psychogeography of rest in London’s changing built environment in collaboration with researcher Bradley Garrett and sound artist Aino Tytti.
+We sought to find the point where the more familiar sounds of the city fade away, and investigate how the city sounds at the top of a building.
 With less traffic and city noise, is the top of a building a restful space?
 What happens when we re-introduce these sounds?
 Who has access to quiet spaces in the city and what are the implications for the future of restful verticality in London?

-Over the course of the night, we will turn out attention to the changing vertical skyline.
+Over the course of the night, we turned our attention to the changing vertical skyline.
 London’s lavishly ornamented and embellished infrastructural heights were once the pride of the city and a potent symbol of its industrial prowess and are now being dismantled and disfigured.
 The new infrastructures that are taking their place occupy space as both advertisements for and the engines of political and economic power.